ovn-org/ovn-kubernetes/docs/okeps/okep-4456-egressip-on-user-defined-networks.md

  1000:	from all lookup [l3mdev-table]
  ```

-EgressIP hosted by a secondary host interface uses a routing table per egress interface.The table integer is derived like this: `1000 + ifIndex`.
-The table must not clash with VRF created routing tables for UDNs.
+EgressIP hosted by a secondary host interface uses a routing table per egress interface.
-The EgressIP on user defined networks can continue to use the same VRF table for the routing.
-The routing in the VRF table doesn’t need to introduce any new changes, it can just continue to have a default route and import existing routes for the interface from the default VRF table.
+This approach can be continued for CDN and UDN networks.

 ```
 sh-5.2# ip route show table 1111
 default dev eth1
 ```

-The ip table entry in OVN-KUBE-EGRESS-IP-MULTI-NIC chain would be changed to match only on packet mark to do SNAT with EgressIP address.
+The IPTable entry in OVN-KUBE-EGRESS-IP-MULTI-NIC chain would be changed to match only on packet mark and SNAT to the associated EgressIP address.
-This alleviates the need for ip table entry per pod.
+This alleviates the need for IPTable entry per pod.

 ```
 -A OVN-KUBE-EGRESS-IP-MULTI-NIC -m mark --mark 0xa -o eth1 -j SNAT --to-source 1.1.1.1